-Best Place to Stay In Barcelona Spain: By Areas and Hotels
+Where to Stay In Barcelona Spain: Best Areas and Hotels

 If you’re wondering where to stay in Barcelona Spain, or where is the best area to stay in Barcelona, you’re in the right place.
 In this article, I will give an insight into the 9 best places to stay in Barcelona for first-time visitors, couples, families, backpackers, all budget travelers; read on as I show you the best of Barcelona.

 Barcelona is a hugely popular tourist city.
 It is located on the northeast coast of Spain looking out onto the Mediterranean.
 It is very important to the Spanish economy and home to one of the world’s most famous football teams.

 As a former host of the Olympics and filled with cultural and historic landmarks, Barcelona is a city that visitors will love.
 Who knows, one day its most famous landmark, Gaudi’s La Sagrada Familia (the Cathedral) might be finished?
 Work began in 1882 and estimates say it may be finished this decade.

 Where to Stay in Barcelona: Tips & Info

 Barcelona is a city with a population of over 1.5 million, and more than 5 million in the greater metropolitan area.
 Such cities need good transport infrastructure and Barcelona obliges.
 It means that getting around within the City is easy.

 The international airport is less than 10 miles distant from the City Center.
 Connections into the center are good and regular.
 There is even a metro which adds to the ease of getting around Barcelona while the City Pass is a great benefit to tourists.